What is the cheapest streaming TV service?

 What is a streaming TV service?

-A streaming TV service, also known as an over-the-top (OTT) service, allows users to watch television content over the internet rather than through traditional cable or satellite providers.
+A streaming TV service, also known as an over-the-top (OTT) service, allows users to watch television content over the internet, eliminating the need for traditional cable or satellite subscriptions.
 These services typically offer a wide range of channels and on-demand content that can be accessed on various devices, such as smartphones, tablets, and smart TVs.

 Among the many streaming TV services available, Sling TV is often considered one of the most affordable options.
-With plans starting at just $35 per month, Sling TV offers a variety of channels, including popular networks like ESPN, CNN, and HGTV.
-Additionally, Sling TV provides the flexibility to customize your channel lineup with add-on packages, allowing you to tailor your subscription to your specific interests.
+Sling TV offers two base packages, Sling Orange and Sling Blue, both priced at $35 per month.
+These packages include popular channels like ESPN, CNN, HGTV, and more.
+Additionally, Sling TV offers various add-on packages, allowing users to customize their channel lineup based on their preferences.

 FAQ: